portons/react-native-anime/README.md

 # React Native Anime
 (Inspired by Cheetah for Swift: https://github.com/suguru/Cheetah)

 React Native Anime is an animation utility.
 It can animate many of the style properties the Animated library works with.
-It's purpose is to make the animations much easier and accessible.

 # Features
 * Animations with durations and delays